 The evening of December 16th, the Japanese brought 50 kilo bags of rice for the POWs.
-About half of the rice had fallen out of the bags because of holes.
-Each POW was given three spoons of raw rice, and a quarter of a spoon of salt.
+About half of the rice had fallen out of the bags because of holes in them.
+Each POW was given three spoons of raw rice and a quarter of a spoon of salt.

 At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
 Rumors flew on where they were going to be taken.
 At about 4:00 PM, a Taiwanese guard told the POWs, in broken English, "No go Cabanatuan.
 Go Manila; maybe Bilibid."
 The guard knew as little as the POWs.
 The POWs were taken by truck to San Fernando, Pampanga, arriving there about four or five in the afternoon.
 Once there, they were put in a movie theater.
 Since it was dark, the POWs saw as a dungeon.

-December 23rd, at about 10:00 PM, the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
+On December 23rd, at about 10:00 PM, the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
 The Japanese loaded the seriously ill POWs into a truck.
-Those remaining behind believed they were taken to Bilibid.
-The remaining POWs were moved to a trade school building in the barrio.
+Those remaining behind believed they were taken to Bilibid while the remaining POWs were moved to a trade school building in the barrio.

 On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
 They walked two kilometers to a school yard on the southern outskirts of the barrio.
-From December 25th until the 26th.
-The POWs were held in a school house.
-The morning of December 26th, the POWs were marched to a beach.
-During this time the prisoners were allowed one handful of rice and a canteen of water.
+From December 25th until the 26th, the POWs were held in a school house.
+The morning of December 26th, the POWs were marched to the beach.
+During this time, the prisoners were allowed one handful of rice and a canteen of water.
 The heat from the sun was so bad that men drank seawater.
-Many of those men died.
+Many of those who drank the seawater died.

-The remaining prisoners at San Fernando La Union where they boarded onto another "Hell Ship" the Enoura Maru.
+The remaining prisoners at San Fernando, La Union, where they boarded onto another "Hell Ship" the Enoura Maru.
 On this ship, the POWs were held in three different holds.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.
-During the night od December 30th, the POWs heard the sound of depth charges exploding in the water.
+During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.

 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.